The top 10 startups from Y Combinator W19 Demo Day 1

 Boundary Layer Technologies – Super-fast container ships

-Additional reporting by Kate Clark, Greg Kumparak, and Lucas Matney
+Additional reporting by Kate Clark, Greg Kumparak and Lucas Matney